Removal procedure

 17. Remove the plastic measuring material from the main bearing journals with a soft, lint-free cloth.

-The procedure for the final installation of the crankshaft
+Final installation procedure for the crankshaft

 3. Carefully lower the crankshaft (1) to its original position in the cylinder block (2).